elBandoler/Rocket-Network/README.md

 - It requires WinPCap to function.<br>
 - It uses WinForms.
 WinForms are just yuck.
 I love them though. 🤷‍♂️<br>
 - There's `NetworkSimulator.cs` which should replace `PacketFaker` in the future.
 That future never arrived.<br>
-- RNAU gets the update data and files from my server, which can go down at some point.
+- RNAU gets the update data and files from a server that no longer exists.
+RocketNetwork checks for updates from the same server.

 # Future Plans
 There are no future plans for **Rocket Network** currently.<br>